masb3/face_encoding_api/README.md

 Responds with uuid for later face encoding retrieval.
 - `/face_encoding/<uuid>/`: endpoint to retrieve face encoding and status of operation.
 - `/stats/`: endpoint to get total number of processed images and number of images processed grouped by status.
+- `/bonus/`: calculates the average face encodings for all previously calculated images.

 ### Image processing background task
 Face encoding run asynchronous outside API request by separate worker process.